xebia/essentials/learn-a-new-language.md

 ---
 layout: card
-title: Learn a new language every year.
 category: craftmanship
 ---
-<p>Learn a new language every year.</p>
+Learn a new language every year.
 ---
 <p>Learning a new language teaches you new concepts that will
       benefit you when programming in your main language.</p>